 - 72% of respondents recognized Digital HR as an important tool

 - 61% have trouble moving their organization towards self-directed learning

 - Just 9% felt fully ready for Digital HR

 Armed with specific coursework and experiential projects in HR technologies, design thinking, company culture, and analytics, you’re exceptionally positioned to solve these challenges.
 You’ll stand out as a star candidate for your dream position in one of the over 1 million positions available to HR professionals with a master’s degree in Human Resources.2

-Our students have access to the Career Directions program in the School of Professional and Extended Studies.
+Our students have access to the Career Directions program in the Office of Graduate & Professional Studies.
 The center provides professional development resources for adult learners and offers a variety of workshops, as well as one-on-one career coaching sessions.

 Human Resources Careers

 The market is strong and growing at an above-average rate, especially for those who exhibit proven skills in emergent technologies, data analytics and human resources.
 This skill set is in urgent demand, and 91 percent of American University graduate degree holders find jobs or go on to further studies.
 When you weigh these facts against the excellent job market, graduates may consider pursuing positions and median human resources salary listed for the positions below.